wekapipo/oshawott/assignment1/README.md

-part two is a bit harder. replace not only the thing at the location the user specified, but also the cells above, below, and to the left and right of it.
+part two is a bit harder. replace not only the thing at the location the user specified, but also the cells above, below, and to the left and right of it. make sure you don't go out of bounds when accessing a list.
+That means be careful when you're near the edge of a row or column

 #### example
 ```